syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ### Reorder multiple columns

 User can reorder a single column at a time by Interaction.
-Sometimes we need to have reorder multiple columns at the same time, It can be achieved programmatically by using [ReorderColumns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ReorderColumns_System_Collections_Generic_List_System_String__System_String_) method.
+Sometimes, we need to reorder multiple columns at the same time.
+This can be achieved programmatically by using [ReorderColumns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ReorderColumns_System_Collections_Generic_List_System_String__System_String_) method.

-In the below sample, **Customer Name** and **Freight** columns are reordered to last column position by using this method on button click.
+In the following sample, **Customer Name** and **Freight** columns are reordered to last column position by using this method on button click.

 ```cshtml
 @using Syncfusion.Blazor.Buttons